Mazino04/Animedao-Policy/privacy_policy.md

 Last Updated: October 26, 2025

 ## Introduction
-This Privacy Policy describes how we collect, use, and handle your information when you use Akatsuki.
+This Privacy Policy describes how we collect, use, and handle your information when you use Animedao.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 ## Information We Collect